MeshA*: Efficient Path Planning With Motion Primitives: Empirical Evaluation

 Interestingly, LazyLBA* consistently performs worse than LBA*.
 This can be attributed to the simplicity of collision checking in our experiments, which involves verifying that the cells in the collision trace of each primitive are not blocked.
-This is a quick check in our setup and postponing it does not make sense.
-Moreover, lazy collision checking begin to incur additional time costs from numerous pushing and popping unnecessary vertices to the search queue, which standard LBA* prunes through collision checking.
+This is a quick check in our setup, and postponing it does not make sense.
+Moreover, lazy collision checking begins to incur additional time costs from numerous pushing and popping of unnecessary vertices to the search queue, which standard LBA* prunes through collision checking.
 This effect is especially visible on the \texttt{ht\_0\_hightown} map, which contains numerous narrow corridors and passages where many primitives lead to collisions.

-The costs of the obtained solutions are summarized in Table~\ref{tab:algorithm_costs}.
-Here each cell shows the median cost of the solutions found by a respective algorithms relative to the optimal cost.
-Thus all the numbers are higher or equal $100\%$.
-The lower -- the better ($100\%$ corresponds to the best possible solutions).
-Indeed LBA*, LazyLBA* and MeshA* always provide optimal solutions.
-Evidently, Mesh/ParallA* slightly lags behind MeshA*.
-Recall however that it is notably faster (for lower heuristic weights).
-A fractions of percent of cost overhead is a reasonable price for this speed-up.
+Fig.~\ref{exp_checked} demonstrates another crucial advantage of MeshA*.
+Remarkably, MeshA* processes only $\approx 50\%$ of the cells that LazyLBA* examines.
+We compare against LazyLBA* as it processes fewer cells than standard LBA* by deferring collision checks until primitive expansion.
+This significant reduction highlights MeshA*'s cell-by-cell search advantage: it can terminate unpromising primitives early, while LBA* must process entire primitives even when only their initial segments are relevant (see prev. section).

-Another observation is that the cost of the suboptimal solutions found by MeshA* increases more with rising $w$ compared to LBA*.
-Possibly, this is due to the fact that in the state lattice search, the heuristic function is computed only twice for each primitive (at its start and end), whereas in the mesh graph search, the heuristic is calculated much more frequently -- essentially at every cell in the collision trace of the primitives.
-Consequently, the increase in the heuristic due to the rise in $w$ has a more pronounced effect on the mesh graph search, resulting in higher costs for the found trajectories.
+The costs of the obtained solutions are summarized in Table~\ref{tab:algorithm_costs} for the \texttt{ht\_0\_hightown} map (results for other maps are similar and provided in the Appendix).
+Each cell shows the median cost relative to the optimal one, thus lower values are better ($100\%$ indicates optimal solutions).
+As expected, LBA*, LazyLBA*, and MeshA* are optimal.